nicolasroy11/RL-Augmented-Trader/README.md

 The concept is rather simple: take in a time window of recent market observations, feed them to a neural network and output the probablities for three states: buy, sell, or hold.
 The buy probability can then be used directly on the lot calculation, leading to larger long-term gains.

-So far, the preliminary tests appear promising on a down trend over 50 episodes:
+So far, the preliminary tests appear promising on a down trend over 50 episodes of single blocking buy/sell cycles:

 <!-- <div style="display: inline"> -->
 <img style="display: block; margin: 0 auto;" src="static/PnL_over_50_episodes_downtrend.png" width=50% />